 I fell in love with the city.
 There’s a real magic to it, with the picturesque views from the river up to the castle and cathedral, as well as the skinny shopping streets weaving up the hill.

 I felt like I’d only dipped my toe in the water of what Durham offered, so when the tourist board, This Is Durham invited us to see more of the county, I couldn’t wait!
-Three lockdowns, a few delays and two postponements later, we finally confirmed the trip and hopped on an early morning train from King’s Cross.
+We made our way across London and hopped on an early morning train from King’s Cross.

 A trip to Durham differs from many trips to UK counties, as it offers such a variety of landscapes.
 There are four areas to the county: Durham City, the Vale of Durham, Durham Dales and the Durham Coast.
 Each part has its unique features, and alongside the changing landscapes, there are new activities to try, places to stay, food to sample and more.